Steelzen/Steelzen/README.md

 ### Hi there 👋

  About Me ...
-✔ I'm an aspiring Full Stack Developer located in Ireland ✔ I’m currently learning Machine Learning and data visualisation.
+ ✔ I'm an aspiring Full Stack Developer located in Ireland

+ ✔ I’m currently learning Machine Learning and data visualisation

-✔ I’m looking for an opportunities for Software Enginner ✔ If you have any questions or are interested in working together, please don't hesitate to reach out. 😉
+ ✔ I’m looking for an opportunity for a Software Enginner

+ ✔ If you have any questions or are interested in working together, please don't hesitate to reach out. 😉

 📫 How to reach me: